Trisha Goddard (TV series): Format

-When ITV finally ran out of Trisha episodes, Channel 5 began running Trisha Goddard.
-From 16 October 2006, it has been seen on both Channel 5 and then in a double-bill on its new female-oriented digital channel Fiver (formerly Five Life).

-Trisha Goddard launched on Channel 5 on Monday 24 January 2005, but it was shown in the afternoons and not directly opposite ITV's series.
-ITV did, however, schedule a double bill of Trisha on ITV2 to clash with the series on Channel 5.
-The first Trisha Goddard gained 500,000 viewers on Channel 5, significantly fewer than the 1.3 million viewers who watched ITV's show.

 Trisha took some of her "experts" with her to Channel 5, including counsellor advisor on Aftercare for show and Psychological factors Ricky Maczka, Robert Phipps and head security guard Pete.
 Others, such as counsellor Claire Evans and polygraph expert Bruce Burgess, stayed with ITV to work on its successor show, The Jeremy Kyle Show.

 The show production base was moved from the ITV Anglia studios in Norwich to The Maidstone Studios in Kent.